Rock of Life

 Cash Box called the title track a "ballsy, reggae-like track that nearly tears apart the speakers" with influences from Sting and Peter Gabriel.

+The album features a cover of "(If You Think You're) Groovy," by P.P.
+Arnold and Small Faces.
+Springfield's oldest son, Liam Springthorpe, is audible in the last seconds of the track.
+"World Start Turning," is specifically about Springfield's battle with depression.
+The song was re-recorded with a live orchestra for Springfield's 2019 release, Orchestrating My Life.
+A live version of "Rock of Life," appears on the 2001 live compilation album, The Greatest Hits...
+Alive.

 Track listing

 All songs written by Rick Springfield, except where noted.